-We have audited the basic financial statements of Groveport Community School, Franklin County, Ohio (the School) as of and for the year ended June 30, 2010, and have issued our report thereon dated December 31, 2010, wherein we noted the School was experiencing certain financial difficulties.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.
+We have audited the basic financial statements of Groveport Community School, Franklin County, Ohio (the School) as of and for the year ended June 30, 2012, and have issued our report thereon dated December 31, 2012, wherein we noted the School was experiencing certain financial difficulties.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.